|

 MARYVONNE:

-English compound name composed of the names Mary
+English compound name composed of Mary "obstinacy, rebelliousness" or "their

 "yew tree."